Sensory-Friendly Performances

 Is there wheelchair seating?

 Absolutley!
-NPD is honored to offer 20 wheelchair spots for the sensory-friendly performance.
-You may reserve these spots when you purchase tickets.
+NPD is honored to offer 20 wheelchair spots for the sensory-friendly performance on the Main Floor.

 How early should I arrive at the theater?

-Doors to the theater will open at 6:00 to give guests time to find seats and acclimate to the space.
+Doors to the theater will open 30 minutes prior to thee start of the performance to give guests time to find seats and acclimate to the space.

 How do I get to the Belle Mehus City Auditorium?